-It has been nearly 20 years since Italian fashion designer Gianni Versace and at least four other people were murdered by socialite hopeful-turned-serial killer Andrew Cunanan.
+It has been more than 20 years since Italian fashion designer Gianni Versace and at least four other people were murdered by socialite hopeful-turned-serial killer Andrew Cunanan.

 Investigators said in Cunanan's final years, he was a hustler who preyed on wealthy older men, spending money on lavish trips, meals and at social events.

 Here's a closer look at the five lives that were taken during Cunanan's three-month killing spree:

 April 25, 1997: Minneapolis

 Jeffrey Trail only knew Cunanan as an acquaintance back in San Diego.
 After Trail moved to Minneapolis, Cunanan stalked the former U.S. naval officer and salesman before beating him to death with a claw hammer, according to investigators.

 Trail's body was rolled inside a rug and left in the apartment closet of David Madson.

 Madson was Cunanan's lover, and investigators said his body was found days later at Rush Lake in Minnesota.
 Madson had been shot to death, with gunshot wounds found on his head and back.

 May 4, 1997: Chicago